tichyIjon/the-odin-project/README.md

-# repo for oding projects
+# repo for odin projects